-This website is mostly about sculpture, mostly in England, mostly Victorian and Edwardian.
+This website is mostly about sculpture, mostly in England, mostly Victorian and Edwardian, and lots of church monuments.
 It is simply intended for those interested in sculpture and related arts.

 Starting points: You can take a tour of the sculpture down Oxford Street or along Chelsea Embankment in London or Colmore Row in Birmingham.
 You can see the sculptured monuments in various churches, such as St Stephen Walbrook in the City of London, or Hillingdon Parish Church or Ealing Parish Church in the suburbs.
 Or tour churches elsewhere in the country, for instance St Bartholomew's in Wednesbury, St Stephen's in Bristol, or Bradford Cathedral.
 You can see brief biographies of over 100 British sculptors, such as the New Sculptor Alfred Drury, the Victorian architectural sculpture H. H. Armstead or the terra cotta sculptor and designer W.J.
 Neatby.
 You can explore the statues in some of the great squares of London, including modern South American works in Belgrave Square or the ancient queen of Queen Square.
 Or see groups of civic statues in other cities, such as another Queen Square in Wolverhampton, a noble equestrian king in the Queen Square in Bristol, or the set of statues in St John's Gardens, Liverpool.
 There are several pages on animal statues, including snakes, elephants, and of course lions.
 And mythological ones too - you may like dragons or mermaids.
 And there are lots of allegorical figures representing ideals, moods and emotions, such as Truth and Tragedy.
 And there are other things too, including architectural sculpture such as on pillars and above archways in spandrels or as part of the archways as bearded keystone heads, or supporting them as Caryatids.